okuda-seminar/Twitter-Clone/ts/README.md

 ## Note

 You need to use VSCode and install [Prettier formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
-For consistent readability, you can refer to [Google's style guide](https://google.github.io/styleguide/jsguide.html).
+For consistent readability, you can refer to [Google's style guide](https://google.github.io/styleguide/tsguide.html).
-Though TS is recommend, we can still start with JS first and truly understand why JS is not encouraged to use.

 ## Discussion Points